DIT Athlete Support Programme

 The Elite Athlete Entry Scheme application process is now closed.
 The deadline for applications was 1st May 2017.

 The Institute has put in place for all its undergraduate programmes an academic entrance scheme for elite sportspersons.
 Through this scheme the Institute awards additional CAO points for entry to full-time undergraduate courses and successful applicants will be offered up to a maximum of 10% or 45 additional CAO points for admission to all undergraduate programmes.

-The Elite Athlete Support Programme applicaion process has re-opened.
-The deadline for applications is Monday 2nd October 2017.
-Click here to make an application.
+The Elite Athlete Support Programme applicaion process has closed.
+The deadline for applications was Monday 2nd October 2017.

 Through it's elite sports structures and initiatives, DIT is committed to providing talented young sportspeople with a supportive environment within which they can develop maximum sporting performance alongside academic excellence.